susovd/life-expectancy-project/README.md

 **To get your own database and app up and running on heroku, follow these steps.**
 1. Fork our directory on github.
 2. Sign up for an [Heroku](https://www.heroku.com/) account.
-3. Sign up for [mapbox](https://www.mapbox.com/), and replace your api key with ours on the _/static/js/config.js_ file.
-Remember to restrict your mapbox api key to your app url, so you don't get hit with nasty charges!!!
-4. Connect your github page to a new Heroku app, and click **'Deploy'**.
+3. Connect your github page to a new Heroku app, and click **'Deploy'**.
-5. Add your database to your Heroku app.
+4. Add your database to your Heroku app.
-6. And now you are all set.
+5. And now you are all set.
 Have fun with your new app!

 ## Future Work